 Dry tops and waterproof jackets

 You’ll want to pair your wetsuit with either a dry top or a waterproof jacket.
 A dry top is a great option for hardshell river kayakers who will be rolling a lot but don’t expect to swim out of their boats.
-The Kokatat Gore-Tex PACLITE and NRS Riptide are good examples of waterproof paddling jackets: They’re lightweight and breathable but keep water at bay.
+You’ll find great dry top choices at NRS, Immersion Research, and Kokatat.

 Water shoes for cold weather